|REEL FACE:||REAL FACE:|

 Yes.
 "It had a lot of visual potential and was open to all sorts of interpretations," Mercury said when asked about the inception of the name.
 "I was certainly aware of the gay connotations, but that was just one facet of it." -SGN.org

 Yes.
 This is true and is why his front teeth protruded, a characteristic that fueled a lifetime of insecurity.
-He didn't want to have the extra teeth removed because he feared that it would change the resonance of his voice, believing that the extra teeth stretched his palate and helped give him his sound. -Bio Channel
+He didn't want to have the extra teeth removed because he feared that it would change the resonance of his voice, believing that the extra teeth stretched his palate and helped give him his sound.
+During the 1970s and 1980s, Freddie led Queen to a slew of hit songs, many of which he composed, including 10 of the 17 on their Greatest Hits album.
+This includes their biggest hit, "Bohemian Rhapsody", after which the movie is named. -Bio Channel

 Not exactly.
 Although their self-titled 1973 album Queen put them on the recording map, it didn't receive critical acclaim and its reception was largely subdued.
 The album didn't help the band take off in the way they had hoped.
 After accepting a gig at London's Hammersmith Odeon as the opening act for rockers Mott the Hoople, Queen used onstage theatrics to help raise their public profile, particularly Freddie Mercury's outlandish costumes and over-the-top performances.
 It gradually became clear that they were no longer just a supporting act.
 Their label, EMI, took notice and the band recorded their second album, Queen II, which was released in March 1974.
 It was a big hit on both sides of the Atlantic.
 Their third album, Sheer Heart Attack, was released in November of the same year and contained the hit single "Killer Queen".
 To hear all of their hits, check out the Queen Greatest Hits Album.